jrdegbe/thamesthrive-api/docs/plugins/tutorial/part1.md

 configuration, so set_up method is not needed, we don't have connection to external systems, so close method is not needed either, we don't have an internal state of class, so `__init__` will be empty.

 Before we start, let's create a file in which we will write the code.
-The Tracardi plugins are in the directory:
+The ThamesThrive plugins are in the directory:
-`/tracardi/process_engine/action/v1`.
+`/ThamesThrive/process_engine/action/v1`.
 You can create your own catalog there or use an existing one.
 I will create my_plugin_folder directory and put my_plugin.py file in it.

 ### Now the code.

 Our plugin could look like this:

-=== "/tracardi/process_engine/action/v1/my_plugin_folder/my_plugin.py"
+=== "/ThamesThrive/process_engine/action/v1/my_plugin_folder/my_plugin.py"

     ```python
-    from tracardi.service.plugin.runner import ActionRunner
+    from ThamesThrive.service.plugin.runner import ActionRunner
-    from tracardi.service.plugin.domain.result import Result
+    from ThamesThrive.service.plugin.domain.result import Result

     class MyPlugin(ActionRunner):  # (1)
         async def run(self, payload: dict, in_edge=None):  # (2)